ADM91/Portfolio-modeling/readme.md

  - ~~read and insert actions needs to be able to interpret USD as currency~~
  - ~~action service to read excel data, clean/interpret, insert/update database~~
  - ~~portfolio service updates portfolio and portfolioholdings tables~~
+ - change DatabaseAccess methods to return session queries, not detached data objects.
+Like done "in get_portfolio_asset_actions()".
+Session lifecycle moves to business logic layer.
  - time series for holdings in kind - separate table or dataframe in ram. - separate table
  - metrics service updates metrics - tricky to implement - need to determine how to provide time frame for requests
  - backend services as fastapi